 Real-world experience is an important part of the MPP program.
-In addition to extensive education and training, MPP students receive hands-on opportunities to hone their skills.
+Here are three notable ways MPP students receive hands-on opportunities to hone their skills.

 Teams of first-year MPP students serve as consultants to clients.
-The semester begins with a 48-hour memo experience to learn teamwork skills and ends with client recommendations.
+The semester begins with a 48-hour memo experience and ends with client recommendations.
 Students define a problem, frame a policy question, conduct interviews in the field, research and develop policy options, undertake analysis, draw conclusions, and make recommendations.

-The Spring Consulting Project helps prepare students for their master’s projects and gives them concrete experience to show future employers.
+The project helps prepare students for their master’s projects and gives them concrete experience to show future employers.

 MPP students have interned at organizations such as: